Nošovice: Economy

 The factory of the Hyundai Motor Company was built here in 2006.
 The branch known as Hyundai Motor Manufacturing Czech is one of the main employers in the region.

 Nošovice is also known for agriculture and the food and beverage industry.
 The Radegast brewery is located here, and the local agricultural cooperative focuses on the production of milk, pork, potatoes and sauerkraut.
 Nošovice Sauerkraut has been a protected designation of origin since 2010.

 Transport

-The D48 motorway (part of the European route E462) from Frýdek-Místek to Český Těšín passes through the northern part of the municipality.
+The D48 motorway (part of the European route E462) from Frýdek-Místek to Český Těšín runs through the northern part of the municipality.

 Sights

 There are no protected cultural monuments in the municipality.
-The monuments of local importance are a memorial of fallen in World Wars, three small chapels, a calvary and a stone cross.
+Among the monuments of local importance are a memorial of fallen in World Wars, three small chapels, a column shrine and a stone cross.